SnorpxyzArtists/theMission/theMission.md

 >> And similarly, I strolled through Target recently and looked at
 >> their books, the new releases by major publishing companies.
 Holy moley,
 >> what a bunch of shitty garbage.
+>>
+>> I used to have this collection of surrealist writing, a lot of it
+>> humorous/surrealist writing often being funny, like truth or improv etc)
+>> and Woody Allen was one of the authors.
+That was so interesting to me.

+>##### Received from Joshua on Mon Jun 05, 2017 11:39 PM
+> I guess something I've been dealing with recently . . . is feeling like
+> I don't necessarily belong or "fit in" with a lot of the kind of "scene" I've
+> become a part of around here with the kinds of stuff I'd been making and the
+> shows I'd been playing.
+It just doesn't feel a whole lot like my thing
+> anymore and I definitely still make experimental music or whatever, but it's
+> more than that too.
+And I'm not really feeling like I want to play shows and
+> do all that kind of thing.
+Maybe shows here and there when warranted.
+I
+> don't know man, I don't know all the details of what I'm feeling, I just
+> feel like I'm growing away from that whole scene and the nonsense going along
+> with it, and perhaps some of the "friends" I made along the way too.